Faris-07/Bodyline-Gym/README.md

 The Bodyline Gym offers great facilities such as a state of the art workout studio, spa, yoga rooms and also a 1 month free membership trial for new customers

-This site is targeted at people between the ages of 18-50 who want a space to workout and relax.
+This site is targeted at people between the ages of 18-50 based in London who want a space to workout and relax.

 Users of this website will be able to find all the information they need to know about Bodyline Gym: